Shion-0014/stockProject/README.md

 ## How to run?

-1. First you have to scrape stock price now.
+1. First you have to scrape current stock price.
 ```bash
 cd src
 python stockprice_scraper.py
 ```

-2. Now you can run line bot
+2. Now you can run line bot.
 ```bash
 python run.py
 ```